 This may be a no-brainer, but there are a lot of considerations to take into account.
 Here are some questions to help you with decision-making.

 - What’s the purpose of your trip?
-If you want to travel on your own, it makes sense to pick destinations that are safe for solo travellers.
+If you want to travel on your own, it makes sense to pick destinations that are safe for solo travelers.
 If you’re traveling with your old parents, you need to pick countries with tourist spots that are close to each other and comfortable transportation.

 - How many vacation leaves do you have?
 If you have only five remaining days in your leave balance, a destination that requires long-haul flights is definitely not a practical choice––unless you’re willing to max out your time off and negotiate for a no-work, no-pay arrangement.